 Trust Lytle, Tate & Stamper for Wisdom Teeth Removal

-Pasadena residents rely on the expert surgeons at Lyle, Tate & Stamper for our extensive experience serving the foothill community since 1929 and our knowledge of the latest in surgical techniques.
+Pasadena residents rely on the surgeons at Lyle, Tate & Stamper for our extensive experience serving the foothill community since 1929 and our knowledge of the latest in surgical techniques.
 Our friendly staff is happy to answer any questions you may have.
 Call us to schedule your consultation today.